How to Effortlessly Make a Healthy Dinner When You’re Tired

 How to Effortlessly Make a Healthy Dinner When You're Tired | The Health Sessions

 If you want to eat healthily, making your own meals (most of the time) is often not an option but a necessity.
-It’s the best way to have a say in the ingredients, add variation to your overall diet and limit your intake of refined sugar, trans fats and artificial flavours.
+It’s the best way to have a say in the ingredients, avoid allergens, add variation to your overall diet and limit your intake of refined sugar, trans fats and artificial flavors.

 Now, I love cooking.
 And I love all the amazing, wholesome recipes on food blogs these days.
 But honestly, after a long day of running around after a one-year old, squeezing in writing and household chores during naps, it sometimes feels like too much effort to cut up tons of veggies and spend an hour behind the stove.

-You’ve probably felt the same way when you’ve had a tiring day, whether that’s because of work, illness or way too active kids.
+You’ve probably struggled to make a healthy dinner when you’re tired too, whether that’s because of work, illness or way too active kids.

-And while it’s tempting to just shove a pizza in the oven whenever you’re too tired to cook, as a rule it’s better to find a healthy alternative to ordering takeout or heating up microwaved meals.
-Processed foods often contain too much salt, too little veg and an addictive combo of high sugar/high fat.
+And while it’s tempting to just shove a pizza in the oven whenever you’re too tired to cook, as a rule it’s better to find easy, healthy meals that are realistic alternatives to ordering takeout or heating up microwaved meals.
+Processed foods often contain too much salt, too little vegetables and an addictive combo of high sugar/high fat.
 And frankly, most convenience meals are just plain bland in taste compared to a home cooked dinner.

 So let’s have a look how you can still put a nutritious meal on the table when you’re running low on energy.